Frequently asked questions

 Every individual can only apply for a Start Up Loan for one business, so if you own multiple business ventures you will only be able to access finance for one of them.
 However, if after successfully securing a Start Up Loan you later require additional funding in order to grow and develop that same business, you may be eligible to apply for a Second Loan.
 You would need to go through a new application process and must have made at least six months of full loan repayments prior to applying.
 In addition, your total outstanding loan balance cannot exceed £25,000 at any one time.
 Please visit our page about Second Loans for more information on the full eligibility criteria and how to apply.

-Yes, we offer a Sharia compliant finance product, which is independently administered through our Delivery Partner, Financing Sharia Enterprise.
+Yes, we offer a Sharia compliant finance product, which is independently administered through our Business Support Partner, Financing Sharia Enterprise.
 Please visit our Sharia compliant finance page for more information.